Aedui

-The Aedui or Haedui (Gaulish: *Aiduoi, 'the Ardent'; Aἴδουοι) were a Gallic tribe dwelling in what is now the region of Burgundy during the Iron Age and the Roman period.

-The Aedui had an ambiguous relationship with the Roman Republic, as well as other Gallic tribes.
-In 121 BC, they appealed to Rome against the Arverni and Allobroges.
-During the Gallic Wars (58–50 BC), they gave valuable though not whole-hearted support to Caesar, before eventually giving lukewarm support to Vercingetorix in 52.
-Although they were involved in the revolts of Iulius Sacrovir in 21 AD and Vindex in 68 AD, their aristocracy became highly Romanized under the Empire.
+The Aedui or Haedui (Gaulish: *Aiduoi, 'the Ardent') were a Gallic people dwelling in central-eastern Gaul, in the country between the Loire and the Saône (modern Burgundy), during the Iron Age and the Roman period.
+From the middle of the 2nd century BC they were allies of Rome, the first people of inner Gaul to conclude a formal treaty (foedus) with the Republic and, according to Tacitus, the only Gauls to bear the title fratres populi Romani ('brothers of the Roman people').
+During the Gallic Wars (58–50 BC) they gave Caesar important if uneven support before briefly joining the revolt of Vercingetorix in 52 BC.
+Their aristocracy was thereafter rapidly integrated into the Roman order, and under Claudius in 48 AD they were the first Gauls admitted to the Roman Senate.
+Their principal oppidum, Bibracte on Mont Beuvray, was replaced under Augustus by a new capital, Augustodunum (Autun).

 Name

-They are mentioned as Ardues (Ἄρδυες) by Polybius (2nd c.
-BC), Haedui by Cicero (mid-1st c.
+They are mentioned as Haedui by Cicero (mid-1st c.
 BC) and Caesar (mid-1st c.
-BC), Haeduos by Livy (late 1st c.
+BC), (Note: Alexander Falileyev additionally records a form Ardues (Ἄρδυες) ascribed to Polybius (Historíai 3:47:3) among the attested forms of the name.)
+Haeduos by Livy (late 1st c.
 BC), Aedui by Pliny (mid-1st c.
 AD), Aidúōn (Αἰδύων) by Ptolemy (2nd c.
 AD), and as Aídouoi (Aἴδουοι) by Cassius Dio (3rd c.
 AD).

-The ethnonym Aedui is a Latinized form of Gaulish *Aiduoi (sing. *Aiduos), which means 'the Ardent ones'.
-It derives from the Celtic stem *aidu- ('fire, ardour'; cf. Old Irish áed 'fire', Welsh aidd 'ardour'; also the Irish deity Aéd or Aodh), itself from *h₂eydʰos ('firewood'; cf. Sanskrit édhas 'bonfire', Latin aedes 'building, temple'; cf. also Ancient Greek Aether 'god of the upper sky' and Aethra 'bright sky', from aíthō 'to ignite, to kindle').
+The ethnonym Aedui is a Latinized form of Gaulish *Aiduoi (sing. *Aiduos), which means 'the Ardent'.
+It derives from the Celtic stem *aidu- ('fire, ardour', cf. Old Irish áed 'fire', Welsh aidd 'ardour'), itself from *h₂eydʰos ('firewood', cf. Sanskrit édhas 'bonfire', Latin aedes 'building, temple').